turboladen/ror_class/d1/1_why.md

 !SLIDE
 # Why *NOT* Ruby?

+* It doesn't feel right.
 * You can do really dumb things.
 * Too much flexibility.
 * Performance?
+* Not compiled (usually).
+* Not pre-installed on most OSes.

 !SLIDE questions title commandline incremental

 ```
 $ puts "questions?"
 ```

+!SLIDE
+# Object-Oriented Programming

+* Is not Procedural Programming.
+* Is not Functional Programming.